 - Customer-driven marketing strategy vs customer-led marketing strategy – same or different?

-- 1. Analyze your target market and create detailed buyer personas
+- 1. Identify Your Target Market (Analyze your niche and create detailed buyer personas)

 - 2. Know your existing customers better than you know yourself

 - How to prioritize and invest limited resources and time to serve the best customers and your market-driven strategy?

 - 3. Know What They Want (Base your product development strategy on customer feedback)

 - Step 2: Conduct formal research

 - Step 4: Create solutions for customers’ needs and deliver value

 - Step 5.
 Use feedback to improve your offering

 - Step 6: Make word-of-mouth your main marketing force